vite-pwa/docs/assets-generator/migrations.md

 ## From `minimal` to `minimal-2023` Preset

-Update your script in `package.json` from:
+If you are using `pwa-assets-generator` in your `package.json` scripts, update the script from:
 ```json
 "generate-assets": "pwa-assets-generator --preset minimal <your-logo-path>"
 ```